-Rob Kardashian Begging Khloe To Breakup With Tristan Thompson During NBA Playoffs
+Rob Kardashian Begging Khloe To Break Up With Tristan Thompson During NBA Playoffs

-Rob Kardashian is so furious with Tristan Thompson’s alleged cheating scandal that he wants sister and new mom Khloe to dump him ASAP.
+Rob Kardashian is so furious with Tristan Thompson’s alleged cheating scandal that he wants sister and new mom Khloe to dump him now rather than after the NBA playoffs.
 We’ve got the EXCLUSIVE details.

 Tristan Thompson‘s life is pretty chaotic right now, and it could be even worse if Rob Kardashian has his way.
 The NBA star is dealing with allegations that he cheated on girlfriend and baby mama Khloe Kardashian, 33, just days before she gave birth to their daughter True Thompson on April 12.
 Rob, 31, thinks that his sis needs to dump Tristan right now rather than wait out his Cleveland Cavaliers’ playoff run, which just began on April 15.
 If the Cavs end up making it to the NBA finals like they did in the past three seasons, Tristan could be playing through mid-June and Rob thinks that’s too long to wait for Khloe to finally break up with him.